lynnpye/sl_triggers/src/sl_triggers_function_library.md

 **Example**

-    util_sendevent "slaUpdateExposure" form $self float 33
+    util_sendevent "slaUpdateExposure" form $system.self float 33

-The "slaUpdateExposure" event will be sent with $self, and the float value of 33.0 as the two arguments
+The "slaUpdateExposure" event will be sent with $system.self, and the float value of 33.0 as the two arguments

 ### util_sendmodevent

 **Description**

-Shorthand for actor_sendmodevent $player <event name> <string argument> <float argument>
+Shorthand for actor_sendmodevent $system.player <event name> <string argument> <float argument>

 **Parameters**